nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 metadata defined above.
 The following methods are allowed (future upgrades of TZIP-12 may add new cases):

-1. One can store the values in a big-map annotated `%token_metadata` of type `(big_map nat (pair nat (map string bytes)))`.
+1. Implied View: One can store the values in a big-map annotated `%token_metadata` of type `(big_map nat (pair nat (map string bytes)))`.
-2. Or one can provide a `token_metadata` off-chain-view which takes as parameter the `nat` token-id and returns the `(pair nat (map string bytes))` value.
+2. Explicit View: Or one can provide a `token_metadata` off-chain-view which takes as parameter the `nat` token-id and returns the `(pair nat (map string bytes))` value.

-If both options are present, the off-chain-view is preferred since it allows the implementor to customize and augment the response.
+If both options are present, the off-chain-view takes precedence because it allows the implementor to customize the response.

 ## FA2 Transfer Permission Policies and Configuration